Goblin Turkey

 — “Are the Turn Off the Dark folks really doing themselves a favor by making the live crowd down there a captive audience to something this loud and not particularly exciting?”

-— “Man, DC really can’t catch a break.
+— “Man, DC can not catch a break.
 Time Warner owns both DC and CNN, but you don’t see Superman or Batman or Wonder Woman taking up prime cross-promotional real estate like this, and one of them has a movie coming out in 2012.”
 [The new Superman movie has been pushed back to June 2013.]

-— “So why isn’t this on ABC, since it and Marvel are now both owned by Disney?”
+— “Why isn’t this on ABC, since it and Marvel are now both owned by Disney?”

 — “And why wasn’t this actually on the Sony JumboTron, since its Columbia arm is behind the Spider-Man movies?”

 — “Or maybe DC can catch a break.
-I admit that I’d probably have loved this as a kid, before I developed any critical ability whatsoever.”
+I admit that I’d probably have loved this as a kid, before I developed any critical faculties whatsoever.”

 — “Am I too full for more cookies?”